MileHacker Logo

 • Tea Shops: Immerse yourself in local culture.
 Sip sweet tea, try various snacks, and watch everyday life.

 • Night Markets: Experience lively eating outside.
-Numerous food stalls offer a broad range of made fresh dishes.
+Numerous food stalls offer a wide variety of prepared on the spot dishes.

 • Karaweik Palace Dinner: Historically hosted cultural shows with a buffet dinner (check current operational status).